CrossRef/event-data-user-guide/event-data-manual.md

 Artifacts can be very large, for example the `all-doi` file may be up to 3GB, so they are split up into Artifact Part Files.
 An Artifact is represented by an Artifact Record, which contains pointers to all of its parts.

 An Artifact Record is a text file that contains a list of URLs, one per line, of the parts that make it up.
-Therefore to download an artifact completely you must first download the Artifact record and then download each link within it.

  Artifact files are split into parts becuase they are very large (for example the DOI file may be up to 3GB).
 To retrieve a complete Artifact, download the the Artifact Record and then download each link within it.
 Every Artifact file (both record and the parts) is made up of a name and an MD5 hash of its content, so you verify that recieved all the files correctly.